XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

 .
 Without knowing this, you might find them odd at first.
 I tried to include the speech properties when introducing these concepts, but as mentioned in the introduction, having a foundational knowledge of speech processing is important for this course.

 Of course, if you just need enough credits to graduate, and aren’t interested in speech itself, you’ll still be able to pass the exam.
 Just need more effort to memorize and learn the design.
 However, if you’re interested in speech technology, learning about phonetics, phonology, and signal processing is crucial
-{% include sidenote.html id="note-speech" note="the other linguistics is also important for speech understanding tasks, but I assume you already know enough from the Method class or other NLP tasks" %}
+{% include sidenote.html id="note-speech" note="the other linguistics is also important for speech understanding tasks, but I assume you already know enough from the Method class or other NLP tasks" %}.
-.
 So it’s worth to check the materials uploaded by Sarina in the **Additional Resources folder.**

 Below are my notes from preparing the TTS part.
-They’re much more concise than the slides and mainly highlight the concepts I consider important
+They’re much more concise than the slides and mainly highlight the concepts I consider important .
-{% include sidenote.html id="note-exam" note="meaning they will be examined :D" %}
-.
 You can use these notes to prepare for the exam.
 All bullet points marked as *advanced* are optional.
 Some of these optional ones were eventually removed from the final slides, but the non-advanced parts should be fully covered.
 If you learn all the concepts including the advanced ones, you’ll have a better grasp of the content and better prepared for the project seminar.
 Skipping them won’t affect your exam score
 {% include sidenote.html id="note-skip" note="but you’ll eventually need them to understand the papers during the project seminar" %}
 .
 Simply put, you’re not required to understand every single detail of the slides to pass the exam.
 Enjoy!